Nondeterministic Finite automata¶

 Iterate over

-symbol posts under the givenstate_post
+epsilonsymbol posts under the givenstate_post.- Parameters:

 state_post – [in] State post from which epsilon transitions are checked.